kubesphere/website/content/en/docs/project-user-guide/application-workloads/horizontal-pod-autoscaling.md

 ## Verify HPA

-This section uses a Deployment that sends requests the HPA Service to verify that HPA automatically adjusts the number of Pods to meet the resource usage target.
+This section uses a Deployment that sends requests to the HPA Service to verify that HPA automatically adjusts the number of Pods to meet the resource usage target.

 ### Create a load generator Deployment